ThinkingBeyond/BeyondQuantum-2025/Jacob Winchester and Habiba Islam/README.md

 ### Does decoherence as a mechanism solve the preferred basis problem in the many worlds interpretation?
 To research this question we selected two papers with opposite opinions on the subject.
 We then compared them in a theoretical context pointing out flaws in the arguments and reasoning.
 To solidify our comparison we then applied the comparisons to concrete experiments.

+##Conclusions
+After our review we found that the paper in favour of decoherence relied on unjustified assumptions about the system and used flawed reasoning in deducing the system environment split when applying decoherence.

 1. motivating your research question
 2. stating your research question